TheLastCylon/ecosystem/documentation/queueds/technical_stuff.md

-Of course, SIGKILL can't be handled programmatically at all, so if you use either `kill -9 <PID>` or `kill -KILL <PID>` on an Ecosystem application, you **will lose** any unwritten queue data.
+Of course, SIGKILL can't be handled programmatically at all, so if you use either `kill -9 <PID>` or `kill -KILL <PID>` on an Ecosystem application, you **will lose** the data in the front and back page of your queue.

 Knowing all that though, let's look at: **Risk to the business**:

-When you set `max_uncommited` to a value of `100`, what you are saying in terms of a business is:
+When you set `page_size` to a value of `100`, what you are saying in terms of a business is:

-In the event of catastrophic failure, I'm okay with loosing `100` of the messages in this queue.
+In the event of catastrophic failure, I'm okay with loosing `200` messages in this queue.

 So, take the time and: **Think** about what you'll need.